jddqd/AlphaZero/readme.md

 ### Train

-_You can train a model by simply use :_
+You can train a model with :

 ```bash
 python3 src/train.py --game_name=chess